kdeldycke/awesome-engineering-team-management/readme.md

 - [The Punctuation Guide](https://www.thepunctuationguide.com) - Simple reference on how (and why) to use these special characters.
 - [Improve Your Writing With The GNU Style Checkers](https://www.linux.com/news/improve-your-writing-gnu-style-checkers/) - How to use `style` and `diction`, two venerable GNU utilities.
 - [JStylo & Anonymouth](https://psal.cs.drexel.edu/index.php/JStylo-Anonymouth) - Authorship attribution analysis tool and evasion (anonymization) framework.

+### Presentations

+- [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - A set of 16 rules to avoid boring and innefective presentations, and have your message reach your audience.

 ## Career